khantnaingset-kns/k8s-hardway-reimagine/README.md

-# Kubernetes the Hard way with Terraform
+# Kubernetes the Hard way with Terraform (Reimagine)

 # Scope